-I have been a team member at Wells Fargo for almost 20 years.
-For the last 15 years, my career has been at the intersection of learning & technology.
-I have focused the majority of my time on consulting, design, development and implementation of innovative solutions for our learners and facilitators.
-I have developed solutions, processes and best practices for systems training and soft skills training, for new-hire curricula and performance support.
-I have worked to implement innovative solutions in the areas of mobile and social learning and am currently working on AR/VR and AI proof of concept efforts.
+Matt has been a team member at Wells Fargo for almost 20 years.
+For the last 15 years, he has been at the intersection of learning & technology.
+He have focused the majority of his time on consulting, design, development and implementation of innovative solutions for our learners and facilitators.
+He has developed solutions, processes and best practices for systems training and soft skills training, for new-hire curricula and performance support.
+Matt has worked to implement innovative solutions in the areas of mobile and social learning and is currently working on AR/VR and AI proof of concept efforts.

-I am a Sr. eLearning designer with Instructional Design Strategy and Innovation team at Wells Fargo.
+Yuan-Ting is a Senior eLearning designer with the Instructional Design Strategy and Innovation team at Wells Fargo.

-My passion is to keep learning and innovating in a way that benefits people.
+Her passion is to keep learning and innovating in a way that benefits people.
 Find the new way to solve and provide the solution for the existing issue.
-With comprehensive experiences of Healthcare, Technology, and Financial background, I promote knowledge to transfer into an organizational change by creating learning-centered environments utilizing e-learning, instructional technology, instructional design models and adult learning theory.
+With comprehensive experiences of Healthcare, Technology, and Financial background, she promotes knowledge to transfer into an organizational change by creating learning-centered environments utilizing e-learning, instructional technology, instructional design models and adult learning theory.

-I am a certified Association for Talent Development (ATD) master instructional designer, with a Master Degree of Interactive Telecommunication from New York University and a Master Degree of Medical Informatics from Taipei Medical University.
-I am also a certified leader from Cornell University of Leadership Essentials Program.
+She is a certified Association for Talent Development (ATD) master instructional designer, with a Master Degree of Interactive Telecommunication from New York University and a Masters Degree of Medical Informatics from Taipei Medical University.
+She is also a certified leader from Cornell University of Leadership Essentials Program.

 UX: Embrace User’s Feelings to Drive a Successful Design